revi-here/Spreadsheet/README.md

 - Members who walks above average distance (5 miles) show increase in number of steps and number of calories burned.

 # Conclusion.
-  1.Members are more active in weekends.
+  1. Members are more active in weekends.
 So we can introduce more Challenges/rewards for weekday activity.
-  2.Very light activity is the most preferred(70%) among users.
+  2. Very light activity is the most preferred(70%) among users.
 Promote more moderate intensity activity.
-  3.More the distance, more calories and more steps.
+  3. More the distance, more calories and more steps.
 Notification introduced when average distance is reached.

 # Techniques Used.
    * IF clause.